up2rival/star-sniper/README.md

 Error Code 3: `You don't have access to the channel you want to snipe in`

 Error Code 4: `You need to update.
-Delete your current instalation and reinstall`
+Delete your current installation and reinstall`

 ----------------------------------